ibo-o/Kerning-spacing-with-controller/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/obiobik/Kerning-spacing-with-controller/master/images/Screen%20Shot%202022-08-23%20at%2017.17.48.jpg">

-8. First **Remove** the assignment, (If that button will include multiple keys) **Toggle Multi-Button On**, then assign the desired keys either by using keyboard or mouse or controller.
+8. First **Remove** the assignment, (If that button will include multiple keys) **Toggle Multi-Button On**, and then assign the desired keys either by using a keyboard or mouse or controller.
 Go back
 <p align="center">
 <img src="https://raw.githubusercontent.com/obiobik/Kerning-spacing-with-controller/master/images/Screen%20Shot%202022-08-23%20at%2017.17.55.jpg">

 9. Change all the buttons according to your needs

-10. When you are done with configuration > **Export Config > Save to Local or Cloud storage** You can save as many configurations as you want and apply them whenever you need.
+10. When you are done with configuration > **Export Config > Save to Local or Cloud storage** You can save as many configurations as you want and apply them whenever you need them.

 ### **Button Setup**
-My button set up is still under development.
-I like the experience of spacing & kerning with using the left stick more than just pressing the buttons.
+My button setup is still under development.
+I like the experience of spacing & kerning by using the left stick more than just pressing the buttons.
 <p align="center">
 <img src="https://raw.githubusercontent.com/obiobik/Kerning-spacing-with-controller/master/images/Screen%20Shot%202022-08-23%20at%2016.47.00.jpg">

-*If the controller works well you are ready to do spacing & kerning.*
+### *If the controller works well you are ready to do spacing & kerning.*
 []()
 ### **Helpful Tools**
 **Plugin**